 Her bouncy personality and intellectual potential would not be harnessed to the fullest.
 Soon she would have to stop schooling because Rogelio does not have a steady job to support her.

 Both Rogelio and Merlyn are focused on their daughter’s education and future, not necessarily thinking of how historically significant it is.
-Little Cyrene represents a milestone in the our ministry in the Philippines:
+Little Cyrene represents a milestone in our ministry in the Philippines:

 She is the 50,000 child to be registered in the Philippines program.